drug-design/course/docs/chapters/structure-activity-relationships.md

 ### Probing Aromatic Ring Positions

-When dealing with aromatic rings, one of the most popular ways in medicinal chemistry for deriving SAR is to probe the aromatic ring positions.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/probing-aromatic-ring-positions-f0ddcd33'><i class='fa fa-play' aria-hidden='true'></i></button>When dealing with aromatic rings, one of the most popular ways in medicinal chemistry for deriving SAR is to probe the aromatic ring positions.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.